MobCat/MobCats-original-xbox-game-list/ListKey.md

 and the version number changes sometimes but not always.

 **\[Media Type\]**
 The media the xbe is set to be allowed to run off.
-However every basic xbox mod either softmod, hardmod or xbox emulator will bypass this flag.
+However every basic xbox mod either softmod, hardmod or xbox emulator will bypass this flag.  <br>
-The thinking is just another check for running dev games on retail, or restricting where your dev game can run.
+The thinking is just another check for running dev games on retail (outside of the signing key), or restricting where your dev game can run.  <br>
-For eg, if you set your dev game to only run of CDs or a pressed xbox dvd, as soon as you copied it to your hdd it won't run.
+For eg, if you set your dev game to only run off CDs or a pressed xbox dvd, as soon as you copied it to your hdd it won't run. <br>
-Or if you set your retail game to only ever run of a pressed xbox disk, then in theory it will only ever run off a pressed disk.
+Or if you set your retail game to only ever run off a pressed xbox disk, then in theory it will only ever run off a pressed disk.  <br>
-It's also weird how granular the checks are. eg. just about every type of burned media has a flag.
+It's also weird how granular the checks are. eg. just about every type of burned media has a flag.  <br>
-So you could set your game to only run off a burnt dual layer dvd rw, and nothing else. including a normal dvd r.
+So you could set your game to only run off a burnt dual layer dvd rw, and nothing else. including a normal dvd r.  <br>
-The Chihiro arcade media board (200 MEDIA\_BOARD?) appears to be a default setting of later XDKs and all of these flags can be bypassed with a modded xbox
-Flag table we add them togther to set multible flas at once.
+To set multiple flags at once like Chihiro media board and xbox dvd we just add them together, so 0x00000202 in that case.<br>
+All flags minus the masked media and non-secure mode flags set at once is 0x400003FF.<br>
+Another common media type flag is 0x400001FF.<br>
-0x00000001: HDD
+0x00000001: HDD  <br>
-0x00000002: XBOX DVD
+0x00000002: XBOX DVD  <br>
-0x00000004: Any CD / DVD
+0x00000004: Any CD / DVD  <br>
-0x00000008: CD
+0x00000008: CD  <br>
-0x00000010: DVD\_5\_RO
+0x00000010: DVD\_5\_RO  <br>
-0x00000020: DVD\_9\_RO
+0x00000020: DVD\_9\_RO  <br>
-0x00000040: DVD\_5\_RW
+0x00000040: DVD\_5\_RW  <br>
-0x00000080: DVD\_9\_RW
+0x00000080: DVD\_9\_RW  <br>
-0x00000100: USB Dongle?
+0x00000100: USB Dongle <br>
-0x00000200: MEDIA\_BOARD?
+0x00000200: Chihiro\_MEDIA\_BOARD <br>
-0x40000000: Unlock HDD
+0x40000000: Unlock HDD  <br>
-0x80000000: NONSECURE\_MODE?
+0x80000000: NONSECURE\_MODE?  <br>
-0x00FFFFFF: MEDIA\_MASK?
+0x00FFFFFF: MEDIA\_MASK?  <br>
-Some of these flags are unconfirmed or unknown like USB dongle, non secure mode and masked media.
+Some of these flags are unconfirmed or unknown like non secure mode and masked media.  <br>
-All flags minus the media masked flag set at once is 0x400001FF.
+USB Dongle refers to the xbox dvd media remote, the dvd player software lives in and runs from the dongle you plug into the console.
+So the media has to be signed to run like that.<br>
+Chihiro MEDIA BOARD refers to the Chihiro arcade cabinets.
+This appears to be a default setting for later XDKs post 5455.
+More common with 5849.<br>

 **\[Init Flags\]**
 Initialization flags for the xbe.
 So when the xbe boots it knows to format and mount the cache drive, or not use the extra ram of a devkit.